An inside story about how one pharma company used content marketing to reach GPs at very low cost.

 It can become the start of a powerful relationship where your customers actually seek out your content.

-At Australian Doctor Group, as well as creating the content, we also distribute, promote, and host it via our mastheads (Australian Doctor, Medical Observer, 6minutes, Pharmacy News).
+At Australian Doctor Group, as well as creating the content, we also distribute, promote, and host it via our established mastheads (Australian Doctor, Medical Observer, 6minutes, Pharmacy News).